Introduction

 Softneck Garlic Varieties

-- California Early White – Mild flavor, early harvest, great for braiding.
+- California Early White – Mild, early harvest, great for braiding.

-- Organic Purple Italian – Rich taste, excellent for roasting.
+- Organic Purple Italian – Full flavor, perfect for roasting.

 Shop all softneck seed garlic.